JohnGlassmyer/UltimaHacks/README.md

-Building the patches from source requires that NASM (for assembling the individual patches), as well as a Java 1.9 or higher JDK and Apache Maven (for build the _UltimaPatcher_ program), be installed and on the system path.
+Building the patches from source requires that NASM (for assembling the individual patches), as well as a Java 1.9 or higher JDK and Apache Maven (for building the _UltimaPatcher_ program), be installed and on the system path.

 On Windows systems, [Git for Windows](https://gitforwindows.org/) provides a Bash shell capable of processing the example commands given.